-One significant advantage of travelling during a pandemic is the deficiency of mobs at historic monuments.
+One significant advantage of travelling during a pandemic is the deficiency of mobs at historical monuments.
 Prime season to appreciate the location without the murmur and intrusion of other vacationists.
-Opposite from the church at 449 Auburn is the Martin Luther King, Jr., Center for Nonviolent Social Change, Inc., which advances King’s legacy and work.
-At the King Center, one could sit in silence and experience the calming call of Coretta Scott King’s voice over the speaker near the eternal flame in the garden.
+Opposite from the church at 449 Auburn is the Martin Luther King, Jr., Center for Nonviolent Social Change, Inc., Which advances King’s legacy and work.
+At the King Center, one could sit in silence and experience the calming call of Coretta Scott King’s voice.

-The Ebenezer Baptist church is a three-story red brick construction detailed in stone and has several groupings of stained glass windows.
-The building of the church began in 1914 and was completed in 1922.
+The Ebenezer Baptist church is a three-story red brick construction.
+Detailed in stone and has several groupings of stained glass windows.
+Constuction of the church began in 1914 and completed in 1922.
 The church is where Martin Luther King, Jr. preached with his dad.

-Finally, before leaving the King Center and other sites I was able to engage with a local poet to hear his spoken word compilation about Martin Luther King, Jr. and Hotlanta.
+Finally, before leaving the King Center and other sites, I engaged with a local poet to hear his spoken word compilation about Martin Luther King, Jr. and Hotlanta.

 Check back for the last and final installment of The Dirty South Road Trip.